GCDTech/Module.Cyclops/README.md

 ## Entities

-* `CustomerEntity.php` Used for most of our use cases, this combines a CyclopsIdentityEntity with their BrandOptIn and Subscriptions values.
+* `CustomerEntity.php` Used for most of our use cases, this combines a CyclopsIdentityEntity with their BrandOptIn value.

 * `CyclopsIdentityEntity.php` How we identify a Cyclops Customer - made up of email, id, forename and surname.

 * `CyclopsCustomerListEntity.php` Made up of an array of CustomerEntities, used in our "Push to Cyclops" use cases.

-* `SubscriptionEntity.php` Created when we were updating customers subscriptions, rather than brand opt ins.
-Made up of an id, name and subscription value.

 ## Exceptions